 Magnet Mount CB Antenna

-A magnet mount CB antenna can be quickly attached to the roof of a vehicle because its strong magnet base holds the antenna securely in place.
+A magnet mount CB antenna can be quickly attached to the roof of a vehicle because its heavy-duty magnet base holds the antenna securely in place.
 Because you don’t have to drill any holes to mount them, magnet mount antennas are easy to install and remove and can be repositioned as needed.

 Telescoping CB Antenna